tds333/LConfig/docu/description.rst

 An adapter is executed when a value is assigned to a key.
 ``config["key"] = 'my value'``

+An adapter returns a list of unicode strings or None.

 Converter
 ---------

 A converter is executed when a value for a key is retrieved.
 ``value = config["key"]``

+The input of a converter is a list of unicode strings and the output is the converted value.

+Both adapter and converter operate on the list of unicode strings internally used to store the configuration.
+This internal storage format is fixed and can be easily serialized back into a file or stream with the defined syntax.

 Interpolation